-How to transfer your old Mac's data to your new Mac
+Move from your old Mac to your new one with help from Migration Assistant

 Click Continue.

-- Confirm that the code on your old Mac is the same as the one on your new Mac.
+- Confirm the security code shown on your old Mac is the same as the code now on your new Mac.

 Click Continue.